panyan7/panyan7.github.io/posts/2025-03-07-interesting-things.md

 - David Lynch
 - Rinko Kawauchi
 - Wong Kar-Wai
+- Gabriel García Márquez
+- Ang Lee

 Works:
 - One Hundred Years of Solitude
 - Gravity's Rainbow
 - Conversations in the Cathedral
 - Pedro Páramo
+- The Aleph
 - A Shimmer of Possibility
 - Uncommon Places
 - Mulholland Drive
 - Pulp Fiction
 - The Matrix
+- Conway's Game of Life